5 February, 2020

 Software development outsourcing

 If you’re reading this – most probably you’re already familiar with all the basics of software development outsourcing.
 You know that it’s possible to offshore the development (i.e. to employ remote workers from distant countries like India) or to nearshore your project (to cooperate with developers from neighbouring countries).
 Basically, you can benefit from both, but recently it’s getting more and more popular to choose nearshoring.
 Why?
 Because, as Andrada Fiscutean puts it, people start to “focus more on cost-effectiveness and proximity, rather than just low cost”.
-So, let’s summarise the main differences between the CEE and South Asia – which are the two leading outsourcing destinations.
+So, let’s summarise the main differences between the CEE and South Asia – which are the two leading mobile and web software outsourcing destinations.

 As you can see on the diagram above, there are almost no differences between the team composition and experience in both CEE and South Asia.
 Companies in both regions have the biggest numbers of developers available at your service and in both cases, those developers have approximately 20 years of experience.

 In terms of industry specialisation – the differences are slightly more visible as there are many kinds of software solutions.
 Eastern Europe is highly specialised in sectors like fintech and banking.
 Keeping in mind that Europe is now the centre of the fintech revolution, it’s really not surprising.
 Therefore, if your company is into e-payments, mobile wallets, shared economy, real estate investment software and such, Central and Eastern Europe may be your perfect go-to place.
 On the other hand, South Asia is slightly more focused on health care and education.